RohamN0/car_crash_detector_pre/README.md

 ## 🧠 Model Information

-This project uses the sentiment-analysis GRU + ResNet50 model from:\
+This project uses the GRU + ResNet50 model from:\
 https://github.com/saraM0radi/Sentiment_Analysis\
-Accuracy: 85%\
+Accuracy: **85%**\
-You may replace this with any Keras model.
+You may replace this with any other Keras model.

 ## ⚙️ Requirements